jausions/couchdb_dart/README.md

 a `Content-Type` header with a default value of `application/json`.
 You can override this if you need.

-Most of the client's methods return a `Future<ApiResponse>` object.
+Most of the client's methods return a `Future<Response>` object.
 When the future completes normally, it will contain:
-- an `ApiResponse.json` property (`Map` type) containing JSON that was sent by CouchDB,
+- a `Response.json` property (`Map` type) containing JSON that was sent by CouchDB,
-- an `ApiResponse.raw` property (`String` type) for responses that are not a JSON object (numbers, lists, files,)
+- a `Response.raw` property (`String` type) for responses that are not a JSON object (numbers, lists, files,)
-- an `ApiResponse.headers` property that contains headers of the HTTP response.
+- a `Response.headers` property that contains headers of the HTTP response.

 In case of failure, the exception payload `response` will be an `ErrorResponse` object.

-Because of the sheet number of response information, the package has been organized around categories, each providing a more specific `...Response` class.
+Because of the sheer number of response information, the package has been organized around categories, each providing a more specific `...Response` class.

 You can find more information below and in the [package API](https://pub.dev/documentation/couchdb/latest/).

-#### Categories
+## Categories

 The API is divided into five categories, or areas, each representing a different aspect of the database overall.
 These five categories are: